lucadealfaro/rpi_boot_camp/webcam/README.md

 ### Visualization

 We assume that you got the image acquisition loop above working.
-Now we need to get and start the web2py web server.
+To visualize the images, we are going to use the [web2py](http://www.web2py.com) web framework.
+Let's get the code:

     cd ~/rpi_boot_camp
     wget http://www.web2py.com/examples/static/web2py_src.zip
     unzip web2py_src.zip

+A web2py application can consist of multiple apps; see the [web2py book](http://book.web2py.com) for more information.
+We now need to link the viewcam app to the web2py server.

+    ln -s